Depression Symptoms, Causes, and Treatment

 We all have good days and bad days.
 Everyone feels sad or blue at times.
 That’s normal.

 Depression is different.
-If the feelings stay for more than two weeks and nothing makes you feel better, you begin to notice a change in mood, behaviour, sleep and appetite, you should seek help.
+If the feelings stay for more than two weeks and nothing makes you feel better, you begin to notice a change in mood, behavior, sleep, and appetite, you should seek help.